 The KCC Conservation Division manages an inventory of contamination sites that have varying degrees of impact to groundwater, surface water, soil or wells.
 These sites have no responsible parties related to oil and gas exploration and production activities.
-The current evaluation period, January 1, 2021, through December 31, 2021, ended with no sites resolved or added, resulting in a total of 47 active sites.
-The 2022 Remediation Status Report to the Legislature contains a description and evaluation of each site, the immediacy of the threat to public health and environment, the level of remediation sought, and an estimate of the remediation cost or an estimate of the cost to conduct an investigation sufficient to determine the cost of remediation.
-The Site Remediation cash expenditures for FY2022 are projected to be approximately \$150,000.
-The charts below provide an overview of specific site impacts and remediation priority levels based on threat to public health and the environment.
+The current evaluation period, January 1, 2022, through December 31, 2022, ended with no sites resolved or added, resulting in a total of 47 active sites.
+The 2023 Remediation Site Status report contains a description and evaluation of each site.